jamie120/ms4-wild-mile/README.md

     - ZIP: 42424
 * An summary of items being purchased is displayed on the page for the user.
 * The 'Complete Order' button will check all data is validated, process the order and direct the user to a 'checkout_success' page.
-* The 'Adjust Bag' button will take the user back to the bag page, if they require to make any changes.
+* The 'Adjust Bag' button will take the user back to the bag page if they require to make any changes.

 ## Checkout Success
 * The checkout success page will display order information to the user, including order items, cost, time and order number.